trailofbits/publications/Cyber Grand Challenge/README.md

 # The DARPA Cyber Grand Challenge

+## COUNTERMEASURE Abstract

+Creating a scalable, distributed bug-finding system that is more than just the sum of its parts is challenging.
+Finding bugs that occur deep within a program's execution requires the application of multiple bug-finding approaches (e.g. fuzzing, symbolic execution, static analysis).
+How to profitably combine multiple bug-finding techniques is not obvious.
+This talk will describe the practical aspects of how to design and implement such a system, using Cyberdyne as a running example.

+Cyberdyne is a distributed, automatic bug-finding system, originally developed to compete in the DARPA Cyber Grand Challenge (CGC).
+Cyberdyne finds and fixes bugs in program binaries, without human intervention.
+Cyberdyne combines off-the-shelf and custom bug-finding tools into a unified, scalable system.

+The first half of this talk describes Cyberdyne's exoskeleton: the service-oriented architecture (SOA) that coordinates Cyberdyne's bug-finding tools, triages and patches bugs, and validates that patches maintain program functionality.
+The second half of this talk describes Cyberdyne's "machine intelligence": the individual bug-finding tools, and the mechanism by which they cooperate to find deep program bugs.

 ## Empire Hacking Abstract

 We built an autonomous robot to fight and destroy insecure software as part of a DARPA competition.
 It uses symbolic execution, fuzzing, binary translation, dynamic instrumentation, and more to identify and fix vulnerabilities without any human guidance.
 We will describe the high-level architecture of our system, how well it works, and difficulties we overcame during the development process.